 One of the ways we understand trust is through mutually assured destruction.

-Another example is that of two businesses engaged in tax fraud together.
+Consider two businesses engaged in tax fraud together.
 Either could rat the other out, knowing full well they would then be turned over.

 The list goes on and on.